 Weight Requirements

-As you can imagine, some marine hatches are quite heavy.
-Submarines, for instance, might have extremely heavy hatches, but because the entire mechanism is underwater, providing a counterbalance solution is difficult.
+As you can imagine, some marine hatches are quite heavy – often ranging from 50 to over 300 pounds, depending on size and construction.
+Submarines, for instance, might have hatches that exceed 400 pounds, but because the entire mechanism is underwater, providing a counterbalance solution is difficult.

 But, for hatches that won’t be underwater or are on the interior, different hinges may be required for varying weights.
 Spring-assist hinges might be useful for interior cabinet doors, while heavy-duty counterbalances would work better for engine compartment lids or hatches.